jabamaus/jaba/README.md

 - resolve issues around sorting with mixed type elements
 - Make it so that only top level jaba type can make its own sub types
 - Add an init callback to definitions?
+- Make sure only one globals can be created

 cpp :a do
   _init do